brettz9/jtlt/README.md

 ***Early alpha state!!!***

+JSON/JavaScript equivalent for [XSLT](http://www.w3.org/Style/XSL/),
-[XSLT](http://www.w3.org/Style/XSL/) equivalent for JSON and JavaScript object data sources.
+with JSON/JavaScript object data sources.
 As with XSLT, allows for declarative, linear declaration of (recursive) templates and can be transformed into different formats (e.g., HTML strings, JSON, DOM objects, etc.).